Kitware/CMake/Help/manual/cmake.1.rst

   specific cache variable will be evaluated to decide, if package restoration should be performed.

-  When using the Visual Studio generator, package references are defined using the :prop_tgt:`VS_PACKAGE_REFERENCES` property.
+  When using :ref:`Visual Studio Generators`, package references are defined using the :prop_tgt:`VS_PACKAGE_REFERENCES` property.
 Package references are restored using NuGet.
 It can be disabled by setting the ``CMAKE_VS_NUGET_PACKAGE_RESTORE`` variable to ``OFF``.